clojuresque/base/README.markdown

 work on Windows!
 Make sure you have an agent running which handles your clojars key.**

-## Überjars
+## Uberjars

-As Leiningen, Clojuresque now supports überjars.
-That means you can enable the `ueberjar` task with
+As Leiningen, Clojuresque now supports uberjars.
+That means you can enable the `uberjar` task with

-    ueberjar.enabled = true
+    uberjar.enabled = true

 Then invoking `gradle ueberjar` will create a jar file with all runtime dependencies included.